WojciechMatuszewski/programming-notes/aws/aws-stuff.md

   - Not all is lost, though.
 You can **front the Lambda Function URL with CloudFront**.
 This gives you the ability to use WAF but only on the CloudFront domain URL.

+    - **Using CloudFront also enables you to disable the "default" AWS Lambda URL endpoint** and force users to use the CloudFront endpoint instead.

+      - Basically, you enable an IAM auth on the AWS Lambda URL, and then **use AWS Lambda@Edge to sign the request to the AWS Lambda function URL**.
+This way, your customers have to go through the CloudFront URL, otherwise they will not be able to invoke the AWS Lambda function URL.

   - When it comes to throttling, you could use the **reserved concurrency** feature of AWS Lambda.
 Not ideal, but an alternative nevertheless.